Elizabeth Quay

-Elizabeth Quay is a mixed-use development project in the Perth central business district.
-Focusing on an area located on the north shore of Perth Water near the landmark Swan Bells, the precinct being developed by the project was named in honour of the former Queen Elizabeth II during her Diamond Jubilee.
+Elizabeth Quay (colloquially abbreviated to EQ) is a mixed-use development project in the Perth central business district.
+Encompassing an area located on the north shore of Perth Water near the landmark Swan Bells, the precinct was named in honour of Queen Elizabeth II during her Diamond Jubilee.

-The project includes construction of an artificial inlet on what was previously the Esplanade Reserve, and modifications to the surrounding environs including Barrack Square.
-The project plan shows nine building sites.
-Completed facilities are projected to include 1,700 residential apartments, 150,000 m2 of office space and 39,000 m2 of retail space.
+The project includes construction of an artificial inlet on what was previously the Esplanade Reserve, and modifications to the surrounding environs including Barrack Square, with the project opening nine sites for potential development.
+Completed facilities were initially projected to include 1,700 residential apartments, 150,000 m2 of office space and 39,000 m2 of retail space.